justincromer/EGR283_Project04/README.md

 # EGR283_Project04

 <p>This project consists of 6 classes:

    - two which were created in class.
 SLL, SLLNode

    - one for personal testing purposes only.
 GameDriver

    - three to be graded.
 GameCatalogue, GameCatalogueDriver, Game

+Note:

-GameData.txt is the file from which the driver gets its data to process.
+   - GameData.txt is the file from which the driver gets its data to process.

-Project4.doc is the assignment as written by the instructor.</p>
+   - Project4.doc is the assignment as written by the instructor.</p>

 <p>The majority of this project was very simple and straightforward.
 The portions that took me the most time
   were the sortCatalog and removeGame methods.
 I began this project early and found an error in the assignment